Yosna/Multi-Model-AI-Text-Generator/README.md

 ### Transformer Model

 Integration with a pre-built transformer model that uses self-attention mechanisms for sophisticated text generation.
 Currently supports text generation with configurable context length.

+**Note:** The Transformer model currently supports inference only.
+It loads a prebuilt model and generates text using self-attention mechanisms, but does not yet support training or fine-tuning.

 ## Input Format